PACTCare/Chiota/README.md

 The goal is to create a quantum secure chat app, in which you are the owner of your own data and nobody else!

 Impressions of the current state:

 <img src="https://chiota.blob.core.windows.net/screenshots/Screenshot_20180326-123335.jpg" width="200"> <img src="https://chiota.blob.core.windows.net/screenshots/Screenshot_20180312-161520.jpg" width="200"> <img src="https://chiota.blob.core.windows.net/screenshots/chiotaDesktop.png" width="200">

 # Apk
 **Warning:** This app is in an early alpha status and really slow.
 In addition, you probably will lose all your contacts with the next snapshot.
-It’s not recommended to use any IOTA seed, which stores any valuable information or money.
+Itâ€™s not recommended to use any IOTA seed, which stores any valuable information or money.

 [ChiotaApp.apk](https://chiota.blob.core.windows.net/apks/ChiotaApp.apk)

 # How Chiota works?
-Currently, Chiota doesn’t use the MAM Layer for sending secure messages.
+Currently, Chiota doesnâ€™t use the MAM Layer for sending secure messages.
 Instead, it uses the NTRU Encryption.
 There are several reasons for that:
 -	NTRU or some other form of key exchange is needed for the MAM-Layer anyway
 -	For the MAM Layer, you have a lot of different transactions and currently, the proof-of-work takes forever, so the goal is to reduce the number of necessary transactions